-If you remarried during the year, you cannot take an exemption for your deceased spouse

-If you are a surviving spouse without gross income and you remarry, you can be claimed as an exemption on both the final separate return of your deceased spouse and the separate return of your new spouse whom you married in the same year.
+If you remarried during the year, you cannot take an exemption for your deceased spouse.
+If you are a surviving spouse without gross income and you remarry in the year your spouse died, you can be claimed as an exemption on both the final separate return of your deceased spouse and the separate return of your new spouse for that year.
 If you file a joint return with your new spouse, you can be claimed as an exemption only on that return.